Harvest Hands Ministries has been hosting mission trips since 1999.

 To learn about the culture and needs of the Mexicans.

 To experience God’s presence as faith is put into action.

-During your short term mission week you and your team will have the unique experience of door-to-door evangelism in a foreign country and food distribution amongst the poorest of poor in the local community that we minister to.
-It is an opportunity to gain a rich insight into the lives of the local people, pray for the needs of the individuals you will visit as well as share the gospel of Jesus Christ.
+During your short term mission week you and your team will have the unique experience of door-to-door evangelism in a foreign country and food distribution among the poorest-of-poor in the local community where we minister.
+It is an opportunity to gain a rich insight into the lives of the local people, pray for the needs of the individuals you will visit as well as share the Gospel of Jesus Christ.
 For many, this will be a powerful time during your week here as you see how God is working in the lives of others cross-culturally.